talkable/talkable-docs/source/email_marketing_and_automation/klaviyo.rst

      :alt: App store step 2

 2. Choose an app you need by clicking “Install”
-3. Fill in all necessary fields.
-You can use tips on the right that instruct how to find all necessary credentials.
+3. Сonfirm the app installation in Klaviyo
-4. Complete installation and enable the app:
+4. Complete installation in Talkable and enable the app:

    .. image:: /_static/img/email_marketing_and_automation/klaviyo.png
      :alt: klaviyo